ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

 Set Experiment Parameters
 ----------------------------

 Each experiment requires certain basic information to run (e.g., date, grid, physics suite).
 This information is specified in ``config_defaults.sh`` and in the user-specified ``config.sh`` file.
 When generating a new experiment, the SRW App first reads and assigns default values from the ``config_defaults.sh`` file.
 Then, it reads and (re)assigns variables from the user's custom ``config.sh`` file.

+Section Overview:

-For background info on ``config_defaults.sh``, read :numref:`Section %s <DefaultConfigSection>`, or jump to :numref:`Section %s <UserSpecificConfig>` to continue configuring the experiment.
+   * For background information on ``config_defaults.sh``, read :numref:`Section %s <DefaultConfigSection>`.
+   * Jump to :numref:`Section %s <UserSpecificConfig>` to continue configuring the experiment.
+   * Go to :numref:`Section %s <LinuxMacEnvConfig>` for additional details on configuring an experiment on a generic Linux or MacOS system.

 .. _DefaultConfigSection: